rackerlabs/docs-developer-blog/_posts/2018-08-07-using-iis-with-qlikview-and-cutom-users.md

 #### Set up QlikView for custom users

-To set up QlikView for custom users, change the **Authorization** on the **Security** tab of the QlikView server to ``DMS`` as shown in the following
+To set up QlikView for custom users, change the **Authorization** on the **Security** tab of the QlikView server to ``DMS authorization`` as shown in the following image:
-image:

 ![]({% asset_path 2018-08-07-using-iis-with-qlikview-and-cutom-users/Picture3.png %})

 ### Set up the directory service and custom users

-The following sections provide the necessary steps to set up the directory service and add custom users.
+The following sections provide the steps to set up the directory service and add custom users.

 #### Set up the directory service

-To set up the directory service for Customer users, first create the ``Custom`` group.
+To set up the directory service for custom users, first create the ``Custom`` group.
 Click on the green plus sign on the right side of the window and then click **Edit**.
 This sets the default value to ``Custom``.
 Click **Apply** to save the setting and to open a new tab labeled **Users**, as shown in the